-Building projects using the Fortran Builder is incredibly simple.
-A click of the build button and that is all.
+Building projects using the NAG Fortran Builder is 'click of a button' simple.
 Subsequent builds only recompile those files that have been changed and their dependencies.
-And if the default options are not suitable, it is simple to change them using Project Settings.
+And if the default options are not suitable, it is easy to change them using Project Settings.
 Incorporated in Fortran Builder is a GUI debugger to help solve any runtime problems.
 The debugging system makes quick work of correcting code allowing the user to get back to the work in hand.

 - Call graph generator

 - Pretty Printer (polisher)

 - On 64-bit Windows systems, produces either 32- or 64-bit code